Clowning With Chaos, a mini workshop

 Apr 30 2021

-Ahead of The Online Clown Academy's Clowning Out Of Chaos Conference (21-23 May), I offered a wee workshop exploring chaos through clowning via Facebook Live.
+Ahead of the Clowning Out Of Chaos Conference (21-23 May), I offered a wee workshop exploring chaos through clowning via Facebook Live.

 I made a slightly edited version for you to play along with wherever you are.
-You can find the video here.
+You can play the video here.

 In this video, I begin by talking about the conference programme, laying out our banquet of delicious offers; a clown cabaret, laughter yoga workshops with Suzy Harvey, a Mindful Play taster session with me, an Activist Clown taster session with Robyn Hambrook, a panel discussion and an Open Space session, both exploring the theme of the conference: how do we clown with our inner chaos and how can clowning help us deal with the outer chaos in the world?